openframeworks/ofBook/math_chapters_unnumbered/chapter.md

 All these things do is form Operations you can later multiply your `ofVec4f` objects with.

-Here's the same example for Quaternions:
+Here's the same example for Quaternions, using the `ofQuaternion` class:

 ```cpp
 /* Axis-Angle Rotations*/